 How to Make Farmhouse Wooden Pedestals

-I got my materials at Michaels.
-However, you can use wooden objects from any craft store or sourced online.
+I got my materials on Amazon.
+However, you could easily find these supplies at Michaels or any craft store.
 This is a great project when you have some odds and ends in your craft room and don’t know what to do with them.